Archdeacon of Dorset

-The Archdeacon of Dorset is a senior ecclesiastical officer within the Diocese of Salisbury, England.
-He or she is responsible for the disciplinary supervision of the clergy within the four area deaneries: Purbeck, Poole, Wimborne, and Milton & Blandford.
+The archdeacon of Dorset is a senior ecclesiastical officer within the Diocese of Salisbury, England.
+The archdeacon is responsible for the disciplinary supervision of the clergy within the four area deaneries: Purbeck, Poole, Wimborne, and Milton and Blandford.

 History

 The role of archdeacons within the diocese of Salisbury originated around the time of the Norman Conquest; the first recorded archdeacon titled Archdeacon of Dorset occurs as an officer of that diocese from the mid-12th century.
 The archdeaconry was transferred to the diocese of Bristol upon its creation on 4 June 1542, and later returned to Salisbury diocese by Order in Council on 7 October 1836 upon the abolition of Bristol diocese.

 In 1916, the Archdeaconry of Sherborne was created, which was divided out of the historic archdeaconry of Dorset.

 The post is currently vacant following Antony MacRow-Wood's retirement.

 List of archdeacons

 Some archdeacons without territorial titles are recorded from around the time of the Norman Conquest; see Archdeacon of Salisbury.